-Canon may be developing IBIS for their PowerShot cameras and EOS M5 Mark II.
+Canon may be developing in-body image stabilization (IBIS) for their PowerShot cameras and EOS M5 Mark II.
 A newly uncovered patent shows a dual image stabilization system for use in its less pricey enthusiast-level cameras.

 Canon News, who discovered a fresh patent application by Canon, said that the patent documents show a dual IS-system that combines IBIS and Lens IS.
 What this implies is that Canon’s EOS M cameras, as well as cameras in its PowerShot series, may feature this dual IS system in the future.

 Canon News said that the company is trying to find a way to reduce the vibration resulting from the IS modules.
 In the patent documents, Canon explains how it plans to combat the problem of vibrations which results from the use of the IBIS + Lens IS units in a smaller interchangeable lens camera like the Canon EOS M5 or an even more compact camera like the Canon PowerShot G1 X.

 One of the cameras that the patent document describes seems to suggest that the next generation of the Canon EOS M5 Mark II could really come with this enhanced dual image stabilization system when they’re eventually made available.

 Canon has filed similar patents in the past.
 However, they were for their DSLRs and mirrorless full-frame camera systems.
 With this newly uncovered Canon patent application, it means that users of the company’s non-Pro camera systems would soon join the league of those with access to cameras with the enhanced image stabilization system.

 If Canon is actively working to bring the dual IBIS and Lens IS system to its more affordable cameras, users of its point-and-shoot fixed-lens cameras and entry-level interchangeable-lens cameras are likely to be carried along too.